 “They’re trying to get to your personal information.
 And it depends on how trusting you are, how many of their questions you answer, until you’ve given up information that can be used against you or to steal money from you.”

 Although they’ve been scarce as of late, I still receive scam text messages every now and then.
-Just two weeks ago, I got the following text message out of the blue.
+Here’s how I was able to vet the following text message I got out of the blue.

-This text message is a classic example of “smishing,” which is a common scam in which the crook uses the name of a reputable entity in hopes that you’ll click the link.
+Because the text message was a classic example of “smishing,” which is a common scam in which the crook uses the name of a reputable entity in hopes that you’ll click the link, I was able to quickly compare it to the authentic company.

 But when you get a random text message that seems suspicious, how can you know for sure?
 What should you look out for?

-This article will give you details on a few common kinds of scam texts along with advice from Clark and consumer advocacy agencies on how you can avoid becoming a victim.
+Let’s go over some common kinds of scam texts and get advice from Clark and consumer advocacy agencies on how to avoid becoming a victim.

 Let’s look at some common scam texts you should be aware of: